ppy/osu-wiki/news/2018/2018-06-06-beatmap-spotlights-march-and-april-2018.md

 [![](/wiki/shared/news/2018-06-06-beatmap-spotlights-march-and-april-2018/der-wald.jpg)](https://osu.ppy.sh/beatmapsets/581787)

-An amazing set of top-quality maps by ::Ascendance::{ user=2931883 }, [Spectator](https://osu.ppy.sh/users/702598) and ::Hareimu::{ user=4138746 }!
+An amazing set of top-quality maps by ::Ascendance::{ user=2931883 }, ::Spectator::{ user=702598 } and ::Hareimu::{ user=4138746 }!
 Ascendance, as the mapper of the top difficulty, intentionally uses tricky yet decent anti-flows throughout the map, which heavily challenge reading skills and tapping precision.

 The lower two difficulties are also neatly organized with delicate and friendly patterns, making the set enjoyable for fruit lovers of all levels.
 Don't forget to check it out!

 [![](/wiki/shared/news/2018-06-06-beatmap-spotlights-march-and-april-2018/akaito.jpg)](https://osu.ppy.sh/beatmapsets/610994)

 It's time we could enjoy 1/2 jump party!
-Surrounded by 1/4-rhythm-based overdoses today, ::RoseusJaeger::{ user=67098409 } and [Ascendance](https://osu.ppy.sh/users/2931883) are surprisingly gifting us a newly approved mapset, "Akaito" by Rib, with mostly 1/2 patterns.
+Surrounded by 1/4-rhythm-based overdoses today, ::RoseusJaeger::{ user=67098409 } and ::Ascendance::{ user=2931883 } are surprisingly gifting us a newly approved mapset, "Akaito" by Rib, with mostly 1/2 patterns.
 This map features convenient flow and proper emphasis throughout the whole difficulty.
 Meanwhile it's' also able to come up with different patterns that make it colourful and catchy.
 With Rib's smooth voice, you are about to love playing this map.

 ### osu!mania